4 Easy Ways to Make Sure People Never Forget Your Ad

 These are the core factors that need to feature, in some way, in your ad.
 How you convey that is up to you – there is a whole world of options open to you – and you have no need to feel restricted when it comes to engaging people.
 The fact remains, though, that all too often, people go all-in with their vision, without considering what it says about their product.

-What this doesn’t mean is that you must show a picture of the product, with a bare-bones explanation of it.
+This doesn’t mean that you must show a picture of the product, with a bare-bones explanation of it.
 That’s not appealing to consumers these days.
-Take, instead, the Guinness adverts of the 1990s as examples of how to show the best side of a product, ironically without actually showing that product.
+Take, instead, the Guinness adverts of the 1990s as examples of how to show the best side of a product, ironically, without actually showing that product.

 “He waits…”